Jacobite steam train from Fort William to Mallaig

 When ‘all aboard’ leads to so many special moments

-From mid-May through to late October each year, adults can become kids again for a day; and children can experience one of the most visceral of thrills from past generations – a rail trip pulled by a magnificent steam locomotive.
+Jacobite Steam Train runs from mid-May through to late October each year, adults can become kids again for a day; and children can experience one of the most visceral of thrills from past generations – a rail trip pulled by a magnificent steam locomotive.
 These are the kind of trains where Poirot or Miss Marple used to solve murders, spies would exchange messages, and The Railway Children and many others enjoyed adventures.
 Climbing aboard The Jacobite Steam Train in Fort William itself, prepare yourself for an unforgettable six-hour rail trip spent covering the 84 miles to Mallaig and back.
-This has frequently been described as ‘one of the great railway journeys of the world’.
-The daily service, from May to October, is augmented from mid-May to the end of August with an afternoon departure, returning to Fort William in good time for dinner.

 So much of interest as you enjoy full steam ahead